-When Kent County Council commissioned David Chipperfield to design an art gallery on the wind-battered coast of Margate, the task was to create an iconic yet highly functional building which would provide stable conditions for a selection of contemporary artworks.
+When Kent County Council commissioned David Chipperfield to design an art gallery on the wind-battered coast of Margate, the task was to create an iconic yet highly functional building that would provide stable conditions for a selection of contemporary artworks.

 Housing a number of J. M. W. Turner watercolours, which are particularly susceptible to damage from humidity, the structure needed to provide the strength to resist wind and wave loading.
 Given the design’s regular shape, comprising six interlocking rectangular blocks with monopitch roofs, steel was the first material considered; however, concrete created an urban, modern look appropriate for the building’s purpose, whilst providing a carefully detailed, solid façade to limit moisture ingress.
 High-strength concrete floors allowed for heavy wear and tear, and steel beams in the zinc-clad roof had art hanging points along their length, engineered to take a one-tonne load from suspended art works.